 Always hang your brush in its stand, bristles facing downward.
 This ensures proper drying of the brush.

-When lathering with your brush, please don't press the brush too firmly against your face.
+When lathering with your brush, don't press the brush too firmly against your face.
 This will protect the brush knot from becoming damaged.

 Over time your brush will "break in" - it will become softer and will bloom too!

 Some people like to use a gentle conditioning shampoo on their brush every few months.
 This helps to remove soap residues and condition the bristles.
 Gently shampooing the brush before the first use is also suggested.